jonashackt/microservice-ui-nuxt-js/README.md

-## Nuxt.js
+## Nuxt.js rendering modes

-For all concepts see https://nuxtjs.org/docs/2.x/concepts/views
+For all concepts see https://nuxt.com/docs/guide/concepts/rendering

 There are 3 modes: normal SPA (like Vue), Server Side Rendering (SSR) & Static Side Generation